How to Create a Stock Photo Website Like Shutterstock, But Better

 5. Affiliate programs of big stock photo agencies.

-How to Сreate a Stock Photography Website Like Shutterstock
+How to Start a Stock Photo Website Like Shutterstock

-In general, creating a site like Shutterstock does not differ a lot from the development of any other website.
+In general, starting a stock photography website like Shutterstock does not differ a lot from the development of any other website.
 Still, there are some industry peculiarities that should be taken into account.